 - Clogged or misaligned float switches

-- Control board malfunction
+- Control board isn’t working

 Solutions:

-- Check all circuit breakers, fuses, and motor protection devices
+- Check all circuit breakers, fuses, and motor protection devices.

 -